eatheswar/CMOS-Workshop/README.md

 ## Day 01
 ### day1_nfet_idvds_L2_W5.spice

-Open Github through NOVNC connection.
+Open Github link through that we can access those ngspice tools in cloud by novnc connection.

 In the Terminal Emulator, open the folder of design files using the following command: